Towards Green Automated Machine Learning: Status Quo and Future Directions: Conclusion

 \section{Conclusion}

 In this paper, we proposed the idea of Green AutoML, a paradigm to make AutoML more efficient and environmentally friendly.
-We have shown varying ways to determine the carbon emissions produced, motivated different methods that can be integrated with AutoML approaches to make the process more efficient, existing methods as well as new ideas, and elaborated on strategies to reduce the required resources of the benchmark.
+We have shown varying ways to determine the carbon emissions produced, motivated different methods that can be integrated with AutoML approaches to make the process more efficient, discussed existing methods as well as new ideas, and elaborated on strategies to reduce the required resources of the benchmark.
 Further work on empirical studies about the environmental footprint of AutoML systems could provide further insights into this topic.
-One could be a study about the behaviour of different AutoML systems with varying \COe budget.
-Furthermore, we suggested to give detailed information about different aspects of the efficiency and environmental friendliness of the approach at the end of each published AutoML paper.
+One could be a study about the behavior of different AutoML systems with varying \COe{} budget.
+Furthermore, we suggested giving detailed information about different aspects of the efficiency and environmental friendliness of the approach at the end of each published AutoML paper.
 In particular, we think that the environmental impact of a paper should be considered as a criterion in the review process.
 On the other side, failed attempts and negative results should also be published to avoid duplicated work on the same ideas.
-In general, appropriate research incentives can push the research into the direction of Green AutoML due to special issues and special tracks of journals and conferences.
-Furthermore, the funding agencies should force the researchers to work into the direction of Green AutoML through corresponding calls for projects or acceptance criteria for projects, and allow also \COe compensation for experimental analysis.
-Additionally, one could question if it is reasonable to publish a paper on the other side of the world, especially due to the long and \COe expensive flight.
+In general, appropriate research incentives can push the research in the direction of Green AutoML due to special issues and special tracks of journals and conferences.
+Furthermore, the funding agencies should force the researchers to work in the direction of Green AutoML through corresponding calls for projects or acceptance criteria for projects, and allow also \COe{} compensation for experimental analysis.
+Additionally, one could question if it is reasonable to publish a paper at a conference hosted on the other side of the world if an on-site presentation and thus, a long and \COe{} expensive flight is required.
 Regardless of the aforementioned aspects, it is the community that has to take action, sooner rather than later.